General

 ASPS is a non-profit, non-political organization established in 2018.
 Our primary goal is to work alongside national and international partners to reduce poverty and empower women, focusing on alleviating the suffering of the most vulnerable groups in Afghanistan.

 Yes.
-ASPS was officially registered with the Ministry of Economy of the Islamic Republic of Afghanistan on January 20, 2018.
+ASPSO officially registered with the Ministry of Economy of the Islamic Republic of Afghanistan on January 20, 2018.
 Our registration number is 4357.

 Our mission is to contribute to the development, upliftment, and self-sustainability of Afghan society.
 We place a special emphasis on women and children through professional engagement in sectors like education, agriculture, livelihood, food security, and other community development programs.